idanwekhai/garden/content/Signing Documents.md

 tags:
   - musing
 pubdate: 2024-09-02
-lastmod: 2024-09-02
+lastmod: 2024-10-25
 ---

+> [!note]
+> Musings can contain typos, grammatical errors, rough ideas and weak arguments

-Recently, I've been in the positions where I have to sign documents that actually require me to read them.
+Recently, I've been in to positions where I have to sign documents that actually require me to read them.
 Just to save time, I use a *trick* to lessen my reading-burden.

 I ask a rather playful question to the document giver and make them explain the document to me.
-I go for the worst case scenario of how the agreement could be used against me if I fail the knowingly or unknowingly go against the terms of the document.
+I go for the worst case scenario of how the agreement could be used against me if I fail to knowingly or unknowingly go against the terms of the document.

 Example: